 Most video codecs are lossy.
 When used, some image details are lost, like Microsoft Video 1(MSVC) or H264.
 On the other hand, Wisdom-Soft Lossless Codec (WIS1) is a zero-loss codec, by which no image detail is lost during the compression.

 .MP4 - MPEG-4

-MP4 is the most commonly used video format for downloading and streaming videos from the internet.
+MP4 is a commonly used video format for downloading and streaming videos from the internet.
 It is compatible with most online video platforms.
 However, the video quality is not the highest.

 .GIF - Animated GIF

 A GIF is a 256 color format for image files that supports both static and animated images.
 AutoScreenRecorer 5 can convert your video to an animated GIF file.

 MKV supports unlimited video, audio, and subtitle tracks.
 They're similar to MOV and AVI files.

 MOV is an MPEG-4 video container file format used in Apple's Quicktime program and iPhones.

 FLV file extension is a file that uses Adobe Flash Player over the internet.